 Flying can increase the risk of viral infection, but not for the reason you may think.
 Most people assume that the recycled air in an aircraft is what circulates viral bugs and increases the chances of illness.
-However, cabin air can be much cleaner than re-circulated air in your home or office?
+However, did you know that cabin air can actually be much cleaner than re-circulated air in your home or office?

-How Close is Too Close?
+So How Close is Too Close?